percona/k8spg-docs/docs/update-data-volumes.md

 3. Apply the manifest:

     ```{.bash data-prompt="$"}
-    $ kubectl apply -f cr.yaml
+    $ kubectl apply -f deploy/cr.yaml
     ```

-The new cluster will be provisioned shortly using the volume of the v1 cluster.
+The new cluster will be provisioned shortly using the volume of the version 1.x cluster.
 You should remove the `spec.datasource.volumes` section from your manifest.